touhonoob/r3df-multisite-blog-slug-remover/readme.txt

 == Description ==

-This plugin removes the '/blog' slug from the main site permalinks in a sub-folder multisite install where "blog" and custom post type (cpt) functions are desired without the '/blog' in the permalinks.
-The main purpose for this plugin is in multilingual installations where the main site is the default language.
-These are often business sites where having the '/blog' in the permalink (URL) does not make sense.
+This plugin removes the '/blog' slug from the main site permalinks of a sub-folder multisite install.
+The intended purpose for this plugin is for multilingual installations where the main site is the default language (although I'm sure there are other applications).
+These sites are of often for businesses where having the '/blog' in the permalink (URL) does not make sense.

+'/blog' is automatically removed from the main site permalinks upon plugin activation.

-'/blog' is restored in permalinks upon plugin deactivation.
+'/blog' is automatically restored in permalinks upon plugin deactivation.

 == Installation ==